ibm-cloud-docs/containers/cs_istio_custom_gateway.md

-# Deploying custom Istio gateways
+# Deploying custom Istio gateways in an `IstioOperator`
 {: #istio-custom-gateway}

-Create an `IstioOperator` (IOP) custom resource that defines your own ingress and egress gateways for Istio-managed app traffic.
+In add-on version 1.23 and earlier, create an `IstioOperator` (IOP) custom resource that defines your own ingress and egress gateways for Istio-managed app traffic.
 {: shortdesc}

 By default, one `istio-ingressgateway` deployment is created in the `istio-system` namespace of your cluster.
 This deployment is exposed as a public load balancer service with an externally accessible IP address.
 You can then define ports for your Istio-managed apps in a `Gateway` resource, which configures the `istio-ingressgateway` load balancer to listen for inbound HTTP/TCP traffic to those ports.
 Additionally, one `istio-egressgateway` is created by default and is exposed as a load balancer service to managing outbound traffic from your Istio-managed apps.